 ‘moneyfacts.co.uk ’ is operated by © 2015 Moneyfacts.co.uk Limited.
 Moneyfacts.co.uk Limited is authorised and regulated by the Financial Conduct Authority (FCA).
 Our FCA permissions allow us to introduce you to other regulated firms, but not to sell products direct or give advice.
 The products we deal with such as investments, mortgages, personal loans, credit cards, overdrafts and insurance products are regulated by the FCA.
 FCA don’t regulate utilities or most business services.

-For domestic and business utilities service our partner, energyhelpline.com is fully accredited to the Consumer Focus Confidence Code to compare energy for domestic customers.
+For domestic and business utilities service our preferred supplier, energyhelpline.com is fully accredited to the Consumer Focus Confidence Code to compare energy for domestic customers.

-For our broadband, home phone and digital TV service our partner, Consumer Choices is fully approved by OFCOM providing quality assured calculations of price comparisons for fixed line, mobile, broadband and digital television services.
+For our broadband, home phone and digital TV service our preferred supplier, Consumer Choices is fully approved by OFCOM providing quality assured calculations of price comparisons for fixed line, mobile, broadband and digital television services.

 Please Note: Some of our above providers will send you 3rd party information.
 If you do not wish to receive this correspondence please deselect the 3rd party information box within the forms.

 Moneyfacts.co.uk will, like most other websites, place cookies onto your computer’s

 hard drive.
 This includes tracking cookies.